bobataylor/R-Py-LED-alarm/README.md

 # R-Py-LED-alarm
 Waking up in the morning is hard.
 Especially when it's still dark outside.
-This alarm in integrated with the Google Assistant to turn on an LED strip and it fades in your alarm.

-This porject was built to trigger the LEDs with a custom made driver board.
+This project is a simple python alarm clock designed to gently fade in an LED strip.

+#TO-DO
+-Integrate with Google Assistant
+-Better LED color managment